Barisia imbricata

 Barisia imbricata, also known commonly as the imbricate alligator lizard, the transvolcanic alligator lizard, and el escorpión de transvolcánico in Mexican Spanish, is a species of medium-sized lizard in the family Anguidae.
 The species is endemic to Mexico.

+A transvolcanic alligator lizard at a reptile expo in Las Vegas.

 Geographic range

 B. imbricata is found in the Mexican states of Aguascalientes, Chihuahua, Guanajuato, Guerrero, Hidalgo, Jalisco, México, Michoacán, Morelos, Nayarit, Oaxaca, Puebla, Veracruz, and Zacatecas.

 Habitat

 The preferred natural habitats of B. imbricata are forest and grassland, at altitudes of 1,200–3,000 m.